Mechanized Brigade "Trieste"

 The Mechanized Brigade "Trieste" was a mechanized brigade of the Italian Army.
 Its core units were mechanized infantry battalions.
 The brigade's headquarter was in the city of Bologna.
 Named after the North-Eastern city of Trieste the brigade's coat of arms was modeled after the city's coat of arms.

 History

 Constitution

 The "Trieste" brigade's history began in August 1862 when the Infantry Brigade "Valtellina" was raised.
 The brigade consisted of the 65th Infantry Regiment "Valtellina" and the 66th Infantry Regiment "Valtellina".
 The brigade along with the Infantry Brigade "Brescia" formed the 5th Division of the Line in the Third Italian War of Independence, where it fought in the Battle of Custoza.
-Personnel from the brigade was dispatched to fight in the Italian colonial wars in Eritrea in 1887, Abyssinia in 1895 and Libya in 1911.
+Personnel from the brigade were dispatched to fight in the Italian colonial wars in Eritrea in 1887, Abyssinia in 1895 and Libya in 1911.

 World War I

 During World War I the brigade fought on the Italian Front as part of the 7th Division of the Line, which was part of the IV Army Corps.
 In spring 1915 the brigade moved to the Austrian border and saw its first combat during the First Battle of the Isonzo.
 By war's end the brigade had reached the city of Trento.